open-mmlab/mmrotate/docs/en/intro.md

 ### Definition of rotated box
-Due to the difference in the definition range of `theta`, the following three definitions of the rotated box gradually emerge in rotation detection:
+Due to the difference in the definition range of `theta`, the following three definitions of the rotated box gradually emerge in rotated object detection:
 - {math}`D_{oc^{\prime}}`: OpenCV Definition, `angle∈(0, 90°]`, `theta∈(0, pi / 2]`,
 The angle between the height of the rectangle and the positive semi-axis of x is a positive acute angle.
 This definition comes from the `cv2.minAreaRect` function